aws/aws-app-mesh-examples/walkthroughs/eks/o11y-cloudwatch.md

 # App Mesh with EKS—Observability: CloudWatch

 NOTE: Before you start with this part, make sure you've gone through the [base deployment](base.md) of App Mesh with EKS.
-In other words, the following assumes that an EKS cluster with App Mesh configured is available.
+In other words, the following assumes that an EKS cluster with App Mesh configured is available and the prerequisites (`aws`, `kubectl`, `jq`, etc. installed) are met.

-First, create an IAM policy as shown below and attach it to the EC2 auto-scaling group of your EKS cluster, see also these [notes](https://eksworkshop.com/logging/prereqs/) for further details.
-Note that it doesn't matter to which node you attach the following policy as it will propagate automatically throughout the auto-scaling group:
+First, create an IAM policy as defined in [logs-policy.json](logs-policy.json) and attach it to the EC2 auto-scaling group of your EKS cluster.
+To attach the IAM logs policy via the command line, use:

 ```
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Action": [
-                "logs:DescribeLogGroups",
-                "logs:DescribeLogStreams",
-                "logs:CreateLogGroup",
-                "logs:CreateLogStream",
-                "logs:PutLogEvents"
-            ],
-            "Resource": "*",
-            "Effect": "Allow"
-        }
-    ]
-}
+$ INSTANCE_PROFILE_PREFIX=$(aws cloudformation describe-stacks | jq -r '.Stacks[].StackName' | grep eksctl-appmeshtest-nodegroup-ng)
+$ INSTANCE_PROFILE_NAME=$(aws iam list-instance-profiles | jq -r '.InstanceProfiles[].InstanceProfileName' | grep $INSTANCE_PROFILE_PREFIX)
+$ ROLE_NAME=$(aws iam get-instance-profile --instance-profile-name $INSTANCE_PROFILE_NAME | jq -r '.InstanceProfile.Roles[] | .RoleName')
+$ aws iam put-role-policy \
+      --role-name $ROLE_NAME \
+      --policy-name Worker-Logs-Policy \
+      --policy-document file://./logs-policy.json
 ```

 Next, deploy Fluentd as a log forwarder using a `DaemonSet` as defined in the [fluentd.yml](fluentd.yml) manifest: